thinkst/canary-utils/README.md

 Doppler is a handy tool for securely syncing and managing environment variables.
 You can sign up for a free account [here](https://dashboard.doppler.com/register)

 **Prerequisites:** You will need to deploy a Canary AWS EC2 instance before running this script.
 Sample code for automating the infrastructure provisioning can be found in the terraform folder of this repository.
 Terraform binaries can be found [here](https://www.terraform.io/downloads.html)
-The Canary API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
+The Canary API functionality will need to be enabled on your Console, a guide is available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
 You will also need the [jq](https://stedolan.github.io/jq/) package installed on your local machine.

 ### canarygen_awscreds_auto.sh